Policies and procedures

 If a student is Pell Grant eligible, please apply for the Gilman Scholarship.
 Check for deadline dates at http://www.iie.org/Programs/Gilman-Scholarship-Program.

 Students must be enrolled during the summer semester to be awarded financial aid.
-Once a student has registered for the summer semester, student financial assistance will automatically assess a student’s eligibility for federal aid (Federal Pell Grant, Direct Loans, etc.), provided the student is enrolled at least half-time during the summer semester and has not already exhausted his or her annual eligibility.
+Once a student has registered for the summer semester, student financial services will automatically assess a student’s eligibility for federal aid (Federal Pell Grant, Direct Loans, etc.), provided the student is enrolled at least half-time during the summer semester and has not already exhausted his or her annual eligibility.
 During the summer semester, undergraduates must enroll in a minimum of three credit hours to be considered half-time.
 Graduates must be enrolled in at least two credit hours to be considered half-time during the summer.

 What is TPD discharge?